DataVisHub/gojs-course/lessons/lesson-07-tooltips.md

 # Tooltips

 ## Intro
-In this lesson, we'll focus on a very popular way of providing additional information for some objects in the diagram - tooltips.
+In this lesson, we'll focus on a very popular way of providing additional information for some objects in a diagram - tooltips.

 ## Lesson Objectives
 * How to create and use native GoJS tooltips